Soldering station: Increased user comfort

-However, most soldering stations can only be used on your desktop.
-Also, it costs more than just a separate soldering iron.
+However, most soldering stations can only be used on a desk and they usually cost more than a standalone soldering iron.

 Desoldering Tools

 Desoldering is a very important stage in PCB repair.
 It is often needed to disassemble some components just to make sure they work or check their condition.
 That is why it is important to detach the elements without any possible damage to them.

 The means that may be integrated in soldering stations are:

 SMD hot tweezers heat up and may not only melt the solder alloy but grab the needed component as well.
 They may have different types of tips for different applications.

 Desoldering iron is usually made in a shape of a gun.
 It is capable of taking in the air (vacuum pickup) and solder alloy.

 Non-contact heating tools include hot air and infrared heaters.
 They are used for SMT disassembling.

 Hot Air Guns

 They use a hot air stream for heating up the components.
 Hot air is focused on the certain area using special hot air nozzles.
 Usually soldering hot air guns are capable of providing temperatures from 100 to 480 °C.